OHI-Science/ohi-science.github.io/_posts/2016-1-20-new-ohi-science-website-launch.md

 tags: [news]
 ---

-The Ocean Health Index team is proud to announce the launch of our redesigned [**OHI-Science.org**](http://ohi-science.org/) website. [**OHI-Science.org**](http://ohi-science.org/) is the primary source of the Ocean Health Index (OHI)’s scientific information and tools and provides instruction for conducting independently led OHI assessments, called OHI+.
+The Ocean Health Index team is proud to announce the launch of our redesigned [**OHI-Science.org**](http://ohi-science.org/) website. [**OHI-Science.org**](http://ohi-science.org/) is the primary source of the Ocean Health Index (OHI)’s scientific information and tools and provides instruction for conducting independently led OHI assessments, called OHI+ assessments.

 Since the OHI framework was developed in 2012 ([Halpern et al., 2012, *Nature*](/resources/publications#global)), eleven assessments have been completed, four of which are OHI+ assessments independently led by academic or government groups.
-The redesigned website incorporates knowledge and experience gained through these assessments to provide the best possible information and methodology for conducting an OHI+.
+The redesigned website incorporates knowledge and experience gained through these assessments to provide the best possible information and methodology for conducting an OHI+ assessment.

 As the sister website to [OceanHealthIndex.org](http://oceanhealthindex.org), [**OHI-Science.org**](http://ohi-science.org/) allows visitors to easily access our freely-available data and methods and explore completed and ongoing assessments.
 New features include easy navigation and access to: